-If, during an investigation of alleged bullying, aggressive behavior and/or harassment in accordance with Policy 5517.01 - Bullying and Other Forms of Aggressive Behavior, the principal believes that the reported misconduct may constitute unlawful discrimination based on a Protected Class, the principal shall report the act to one of the COs who shall investigate the allegation in accordance with this policy.
-While the CO investigates the allegation, the principal shall suspend his/her Policy 5517.01 investigation to await the CO's written report.
-The CO shall keep the principal informed of the status of the Policy 2260 investigation and provide him/her with a copy of the resulting written report.
+If, during an investigation of alleged bullying, aggressive behavior and/or the principal believes that the reported misconduct may constitute unlawful discrimination based on a Protected Class, the principal shall report the act to one of the COs who shall investigate the allegation in accordance with this policy.
+While the CO investigates the allegation, the principal shall suspend his/her investigation to await the CO's written report.
+The CO shall keep the principal informed of the status of the investigation and provide him/her with a copy of the resulting written report.

 The COs will be available during regular school/work hours to discuss concerns related to unlawful discrimination/retaliation.
 COs shall accept complaints of unlawful discrimination/retaliation directly from any member of the County school community or a visitor to the County School, or receive complaints that are initially filed with a school building administrator.
 Upon receipt of a complaint either directly or through a school building administrator, a CO will begin either an informal or formal process (depending on the request of the person alleging the discrimination/retaliation or the nature of the alleged discrimination/retaliation, within the discretion of the CO), or the CO will designate a specific individual to conduct such a process.
 The CO will provide a copy of this policy to any person who files a complaint.
 In the case of a formal complaint, the CO will prepare recommendations for the Superintendent or oversee the preparation of such recommendations by a designee.
-All members of the County school community must report incidents of discrimination/retaliation that are reported to them to the CO at his/her first opportunity, but no later than two (2) business days of learning of the incident/conduct.
+All members of the County school community must report incidents of discrimination/retaliation that are reported to them to the CO at his/her first opportunity, but no later than two business days of learning of the incident/conduct.

-Any Board employee who directly observes unlawful discrimination/retaliation of a student is obligated, in accordance with this policy, to report such observations to one of the COs within two (2) business days.
+Any Board employee who directly observes unlawful discrimination/retaliation of a student is obligated, in accordance with this policy, to report such observations to one of the COs within two business days.
 Additionally, any Board employee who observes an act of unlawful discrimination/retaliation is expected to intervene to stop the misconduct, unless circumstances make such an intervention dangerous, in which case the staff member should immediately notify other Board employees and/or local law enforcement officials, as necessary, to stop the misconduct.
-Thereafter, the CO or designee must contact the student, if age eighteen (18) or older, or the student's parents if the student is under the age eighteen (18), within two (2) school days to advise s/he/them of the Board's intent to investigate the alleged wrongdoing.
+Thereafter, the CO or designee must contact the student, if age eighteen or older, or the student's parents if the student is under the age eighteen, within two school days to advise s/he/them of the Board's intent to investigate the alleged wrongdoing.